Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 #### 400 Bad Request

 This error occurs due to missing parameters.
-Once a Confirm request sends, it tries to initiate a transaction.
-However, if the PaymentIntent accepts payment methods, it may lead to a broswer redirect.
-This necessitates a ``return_url`` address for the customer to return to after completing the online payment webform.
+Once a Confirm request is sent, it tries to initiate a transaction.
+However, if the PaymentIntent accepts payment methods, it may lead to a browser redirect.
+This necessitates a ``return_url`` address for the customer to return to after completing the online payment flow.
 If a ``return_url`` is not provided before sending the request, Stripe throws an error:

 ```
 {